Patrick-wlz/UCB_Pacman_FullScore/README.md

 UCB pacman: http://ai.berkeley.edu/project_overview.html

-Some of the original tstcases wasn't uploaded.
+Some of the original testcases were not uploaded.

 Enjoy coding! :)